Chris Boswell: Houston Texans

-The Houston Texans signed Boswell on May 10, 2014 to compete with Randy Bullock.
-Boswell was cut on August 29.
-He was re-signed to the practice squad on September 23, 2014.
+Boswell declared for the 2014 NFL draft in April, 2014.
+He went undrafted before signing with the Houston Texans on May 10, to compete with Randy Bullock.
+After participating in all four preseason games in which he missed multiple extra point attempts, Boswell was cut on August 29.
+He was re-signed to the practice squad on September 23, where he remained for the entirety of the 2014 season.

 New York Giants

 On January 7, 2015, Boswell signed a reserve/future contract with the New York Giants.
-On August 16, 2015, Boswell was waived by the Giants.
-On September 2, 2015, he was re-signed by the Giants.
-On September 5, 2015, Boswell was waived after failing to make the final 53-man roster.
+On August 16, Boswell was waived by the Giants.
+On September 2, he was re-signed by the Giants.
+On September 5, Boswell was waived after failing to make the final 53-man roster.